 Data

-We used secondary data of year 2006, 2012-13 and 2019 of MICS of Bangladesh.
-Bangladesh Bureau of Statistics (BBS) and Ministry of Planning have been conducting MICS since 1993.
-As it was a part of global MICS program, BBS worked with United Nations Children’s Forum (UNICEF) which supported this survey by providing technical and financial support.
+We used secondary data of the years 2006, 2012-13, and 2019 of MICS of Bangladesh.
+Bangladesh Bureau of Statistics (BBS) and the Ministry of Planning have been conducting MICS since 1993.
+As it was a part of the global MICS program, BBS worked with the United Nations Children’s Forum (UNICEF) which supported this survey by providing technical and financial support.
 This survey report has circumstantial information and investigation on children and women of Bangladesh for disease, health condition, household facilities, educational status, knowledge and practices related to disease prevention, access to media and technology, which is named “Progotir Pathey” (“Surveys - UNICEF MICS,” 2023).

-The sampling procedure was two-stage stratified cluster sampling covering urban and rural areas of Bangladesh where enumeration areas (EAs) were selected at first stage and households with each selected EAs were selected at second stage.
+The sampling procedure was a two-stage stratified cluster sampling covering urban and rural areas of Bangladesh where enumeration areas (EAs) were selected at the first stage and households with each selected EAs were selected at the second stage.
 In the survey of 2006, the sample included 68,247 households, among which 67,540 had people to be interviewed.
-Among them, 62, 463 households were successfully completed the survey with response rate of 92.5 percent.
-In total, 31,566 children under age 5 were completed the questionnaire among 34,710 children identified from interviewed households with response rate of 90.9 percent.
-In the survey of 2012-2013, the sample covered 55,120 households from which 52,711 households had people to attend the interview and out of these, 51,895 were completely interviewed with response rate of 98.5 percent.
-In total 23,402 children under age five were selected in the sample but completed data found from 20,903 children given a response rate of 89.3 percent among visited households.
-The sample of 2019 survey selected 64,400 households and people were inhabited in 61,602 households of them.
-Among those, 61,242 household completed the survey with response rate of 99.4 percent.
-24,686 children under age five were included in household survey and among them completed information of 23,099 children were found with response rate of 93.6 percent [Figure 1].
+Among them, 62, 463 households completed the survey with a response rate of 92.5 percent.
+In total, 31,566 children under age 5 completed the questionnaire among 34,710 children identified from interviewed households with a response rate of 90.9 percent.
+In the survey of 2012-2013, the sample covered 55,120 households from which 52,711 households had people to attend the interview, and out of these, 51,895 were completely interviewed with a response rate of 98.5 percent.
+In total 23,402 children under age five were selected in the sample but completed data found from 20,903 children gave a response rate of 89.3 percent among visited households.
+The sample of the 2019 survey selected 64,400 households and people inhabited 61,602 households of them.
+Among those, 61,242 households completed the survey with a response rate of 99.4 percent.
+24,686 children under age five were included in the household survey and among them completed information of 23,099 children was found with a response rate of 93.6 percent (Figure 1).
 The sample size estimation and sample allocation are available in detail in the final reports of each survey (“Surveys - UNICEF MICS,” 2023).

+Figure 1: Study population and selection of sample for MICS 2006, 2012-13, and 2019

 Questionnaires